 So what size Inverter do you need?
 Hybrid or Standalone?

 The size of the inverter you’ll need is dependent on what appliances you are going to be running on it.
 Adding the respective wattages of the devices you’ll be using will give you a good idea of what size of inverter will best suit your system.
-For example, if you’re going to be running a TV (200W), fridge (500W), hair dryer (1000W) simultaneously, you’ll need an inverter that supports 1700W if you don’t want to constantly be switching things off and on, so we would recommend getting a 2000W inverter.
+For example, if you’re going to be running a TV (200W), fridge (500W), hair dryer (1000W) simultaneously, you’ll need an inverter that supports 1700W (unless you want to constantly be switching things off and on), so we would recommend getting a 2000W inverter.

 If you have access to mains power, or a diesel generator, you may choose to instead get a hybrid inverter.
 A hybrid inverter is a charge controller, inverter, and battery charger all in one, as it comes with an AC input allowing you to charge the batteries from mains power or your generator when they're low, due to a lack of sunlight or heavy usage.

 How did we spec our kits?

 The ‘Weekend Warrior’ Kit and the ‘Tiny House’ Kit both use the SHI2000 (2000W) Epever Inverter, as it can handle most of the household appliances you will likely be using, such as a TV and refrigerator, and is appropriate for the battery storage.

 The ‘Bach’ Kit and ‘Freedom’ Kit both come with the SHI3000 (3000W) Epever Inverter, which is surge rated up to 6900W, so you can run a lot of household appliances without having to worry about what your inverter can handle.
 This makes it perfect for full-time off-grid living.